ehardwick2/Energy_Demand_Forecasting/README.md

 ## Data

-In this project I used numerous models to forecast hourly demand approximately seven months in advance using four total years of hourly electricity demand data for all of Spain and weather data for five major cities in Spain.
+In this project I used numerous models to forecast hourly demand approximately seven months in advance using four total years of hourly electricity demand data for all of Spain and weather data for five major cities.
 Models tested include simple linear regression, Random Forest, KNN, SARIMAX, FB Prophet, and XGBoost.

 The datasets I used were obtained from [Kaggle](https://www.kaggle.com/datasets/nicholasjhana/energy-consumption-generation-prices-and-weather) (sourced from Open Weather, ENTSOE transparency platform, and Red Electrica).
 The energy dataset contained 35064 hourly records with electricity demand, predicted demand, price, predicted price, as well as generation totals by method (solar, fossil gas, fossil coal, wind, etc.) and the weather dataset contained hourly records with temperature, wind speed, humidity, rainfall, snowfall, and other weather descriptor variables for each of five geographically diverse cities in Spain.